dimagi/cchq-load-testing/docs/README.rst

 Usage
 -----

-Generate 10 case submissions with 20 case-properties each:
+Generate 10 case submissions with 20 case-properties and submit it to the local CCHQ instance (via the HTTP pathway):

     ./manage.py loadtest 10 20

-Generate 10 case submissions with 20 case-properties and submit it to the local CCHQ instance (via the HTTP pathway):

-    ./manage.py loadtest 10 20 submit

 Generate 10 case submissions with 20 case-properties and submit it to an EXTERNAL CCHQ instance (via the HTTP pathway):

-    ./manage.py loadtest 10 20 submit [URL_TO_CCHQ]
+    ./manage.py loadtest 10 20 [--submit=URL_TO_CCHQ]

 Generate 10 case submissions with 20 case-properties based on a JSON spec: